Sazar24/react-starter/README.md

 Clone the git repo:
 `git clone https://github.com/Sazar24/react-starter name_of_new_project`
 `cd name_of_new_project`
-Run `npm i` to install depedencies.
+Run `npm i` to install dependencies.
 `npm start` to run server at localhost.
 `npm test` or `jest --watch` to run test.